pcross0405/PhRAMPT/README.md

 <span style="font-size:0.5em;"><p align="center">PhRAMPT OVERVIEW</p></span>
 -------------------------------------------------------------------------------------------------------

-<span><p align="center">The Phonon Replication And Modeling/Plotting Tool (PhRAMPT) is a tool used assess the accuracy of
+<span><p align="justify">The Phonon Replication And Modeling/Plotting Tool (PhRAMPT) is a tool used assess the accuracy of
 interatomic potentials by comparing phonon dispersions generated in LAMMPS to DFT generated data.</p></span>

 <span><p align="center">While there are existing packages that compute phonons within LAMMPS, such as Phonopy and the PHONON